 2000s: Dave Grotkin became a partner in the early 2000s in anticipation of Mike Penner’s retirement.
 In 2007, there was a major event.
 After 100 years in downtown Milwaukee, RPB moved to the Mayfair area (where it remains today) and Katie Reilly, the great-granddaughter of the founder John Reilly, accepted an award from the Milwaukee County Historical Society for being in business for 100 years.
 The certificate is framed and proudly displayed in our Milwaukee office.
 In 2008, RPB acquired two offices in the Madison area.
 This added 16 more people and RPB continued to expand with client acquisitions from the Sun Prairie and Stoughton areas.
 The Milwaukee office was also growing quickly.
 In 2009, the next batch of partners came on board in anticipation of the retirement of Richard Raymaker, Steve Barney, Dan Brophey and Steve Volz.
 Carrie Gindt, Pat Hoffert, Joel Joyce and Brian Mechenich were all promoted to Partner.

-2010s: Jason Wrasse became a partner in 2013 and Josh Bierbach in 2016.
+2010s: Jason Wrasse became a partner in 2013, Josh Bierbach in 2016, and Vicki Buening and Brad Voght in 2017.
 RPB continues to grow and has almost reached capacity at the current office.
-Now everyone has a laptop or computer, multiple screens, and scanners as the office works toward a more paper-less, green environment.
+Now everyone has a laptop or computer, multiple screens, and scanners as the office works toward a more paperless, green environment.